 Terms and Conditions

-Instrument hire is available; pupils may borrow an instrument for up to five years, subject to availability and at a modest termly charge of £12.
+Instrument hire is available; pupils may borrow an instrument for up to five years, subject to availability and at a modest termly charge of £20 as of January 2020.

 It is important that all instruments brought into school should be insured by parents, including instruments on hire from the school or outside organisation.
 This can usually be done under the ‘all risks’ section of a general household insurance policy.

 Electric/Bass Guitars are not included in the hire scheme.
 Hire charges do not apply to Piano/keyboard and drumming lessons.